 Students have the right to discuss and express their gender identity and gender expression openly and to decide when, with whom, and how much to share private information.
 The fact that a student chooses to disclose gender identity or gender expression status to staff or other students does not authorize school staff to disclose other medical information about the student.
 When contacting a parent or guardian, school staff should use the student’s legal name and the pronoun corresponding to the student’s sex assigned at birth unless the student, parent, or guardian has specified otherwise.
-(See “Student Transitions” on the next page.)
+(See following section on “Student Transitions”.)

 Protecting the privacy of students must be a top priority and all medical information shall be kept strictly confidential.
 Violating confidentiality of this information is a violation of this policy.

-The school maintains a student record that includes a student’s legal name and sex assigned at birth.
-However, to the extent that the school is not legally required to use a student’s legal name and sex assigned at birth on other school records or documents, the school shall use the name and gender preferred by the student.
+The school maintains a student record that includes a student’s legal name and gender assigned at birth.
+With the exception of medical records kept by the school for healthcare purposes, the school will use the name and gender articulated by the student.
 The school will change a student’s official record to reflect a change in legal name or gender upon receipt of documentation that such change has been made pursuant to a court order, or through amendment of state or federally issued identification.
-School IDs, for example, are not legal documents and should use the student’s preferred name.
-In situations where school staff or administrators are required by law to use or to report a student’s legal name or sex assigned at birth, such as for purposes of standardized testing, school staff and administrators shall avoid the inadvertent disclosure of any confidential information concerning gender expression or gender identity.
+School IDs, for example, are not legal documents and should use the student’s articulated name.
+In situations where school staff or administrators are required by law to use or to report a student’s legal name or gender assigned at birth, such as for purposes of standardized testing, school staff and administrators shall avoid the inadvertent disclosure of any confidential information concerning gender expression or gender identity.

 Names and Pronouns

 Every student has the right to be addressed by a name and pronoun that corresponds to the student’s gender identity.
-A court-ordered name or gender change is not required, and the student need not change his or her official records.
-Teachers and staff should respect the manner in which a student prefers to be addressed at school or on school activities, in correspondence to the home, or at conferences with the student’s parent/guardian.
+A court-ordered name or gender change is not required, and the student need not change their official records.
+Teachers and staff should respect the manner in which a student chooses to be addressed at school or on school activities, in correspondence to the home, or at conferences with the student’s parent/guardian.